 Reasonable Use and Exemptions

 An enforceable New York non-compete agreement should be reasonable regarding duration and restrict itself to only protecting the valid interests of an employer.
-Reasonable use also includes the absence of any hardship forced on employees and ensures there will be no harm to the public.
+Reasonable use also includes the absence of any hardship forced on employees and ensures no harm to the public.

-Exemptions to New York non-compete agreements cover all broadcast industry employees.
-[2]
+Exemptions to New York non-compete agreements cover all broadcast industry employees as per NY State Assembly Bill A9004.

-Courts generally have a favorable view of a New York non-compete agreement that does not extend past one year.
+Courts generally favor a New York non-compete agreement that does not extend past one year.
 However, agreements with durations of more than one year may be legally questioned if the time indicated in the agreement is excessive for no justifiable reason.

 Doctrine of Reformation

-Another limitation of New York non-competes involves the definition of what an employer considers to be a competitor and/or competitors.
+Another limitation of New York non-competes involves defining what an employer considers a competitor and/or competitors.
 If a judge finds the employer’s definition of a competitor is too vague or broad that it prevents an employee from working in any sector of a particular industry, the judge may deem the agreement (or parts of the agreement) as non-enforceable.